cybergu0ck/notes/engineering/software-engineering/web-development/frontend/03-libraries/react/05-state.md

 _"**Hook**" is a special function that allows addition of stateful logic to functional components._

 - They are called "hooks" because they allow developers to "hook into" React state and lifecycle features from functional components, which were traditionally stateless.
+- Never update the state manually.
+React will never know if the state is updated other than the setState function.

 <br>

 ### Rules for utilizing hooks.

+1. Hooks must always be called in the same order.

+   - Hence we can't use hooks indside conditional statements, loops.
-1. Hooks can only be called from the top level of a functional component. i.e. In the scope of the react component.
+   - As such it is ideal to place the hook at the top level of a functional component.

-   - Hooks can’t be called from inside loops or conditions.
+1. Hooks must be called from react functions.
    - They can't be called from functions inside react component.

-2. Never update the state manually.
-React will never know if the state is updated other than the setState function.

 <br>
 <br>